-- Leader growth occurs daily, not in a day; 3×5 Leadership inspires leaders to continuously and deliberately develop their leadership capacities
+- Leader growth occurs daily, not in a day: inspire leaders to commit to regular and deliberate self-development

-- My experiences are singular, but the lessons from them are not; share impactful leadership lessons from personal experience so others can benefit from them
+- My experiences are singular, but the lessons from them are not: share my Leader experiences to help others in their Leader growth journey

 Being your foremost digital leader development resource is an immensely lofty vision and it means taking 3×5 Leadership to the next level.
 That requires me to bring readers the most valuable and relevant content possible.
 With that, 3×5 Leadership is also bringing new resource initiatives in 2018 to make this digital leader development platform more dynamic and beneficial for readers.
 Initiative ideas include the 3×5 Leadership “Bookshelf” resource to encourage and educate readers on professional reading and “Leader Challenge” short video clips encouraging leader behavior growth.